HomeGMC

 KBB Fair Purchase Price (national avg.)

-Since it’s on the bigger and more premium side of its class, the GMC Acadia is priced slightly higher than most of its rivals.
+Because it’s well equipped at the base level and gets pretty luxurious when fully loaded, the GMC Acadia’s pricing is a bit above the average for a midsize 3-row SUV.
 Keeping it in the GM family, the mechanically identical Chevy Traverse is a little cheaper, and the Buick Enclave is a little pricier.

 Before buying an Acadia, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
 GMC Acadia resale value is below average for the segment.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

-The 2025 GMC Acadia is powered by a 328-horsepower turbocharged 4-cylinder engine matched with an 8-speed automatic transmission and front- or all-wheel drive.
-We tend to like having an old-fashioned V6 in a vehicle dedicated to hauling lots of people and cargo, but this turbo-4 did just fine when we tested it in real-life family car duty.
-Even when full of passengers, the Acadia never felt underpowered, but the engine did get a bit noisy under hard acceleration.
+The 2026 GMC Acadia is powered by a 328-horsepower turbocharged 4-cylinder engine matched with an 8-speed automatic transmission and front-wheel drive or all-wheel drive.
+We tend to like having an old-fashioned V6 in a vehicle dedicated to hauling lots of people and cargo, but this turbo-4 did just fine when we tested it in real-life family car duty with all three rows occupied.
+Even when full of passengers, the Acadia never felt underpowered, but the engine did get a bit noisy under hard acceleration, subtracting from the luxurious feel.

 Ride quality is a strong suit of the GMC Acadia.
 In the Denali model we tested, GMC hit the mark in providing a ride comparable to that of a more expensive luxury SUV.
 The suspension is supple (especially the optional adaptive suspension in the Ultimate Package), the steering is just right, and the brakes are adequate.